wjyin01/PHP2530/README.md

 The human gut microbiome plays a critical role in immune regulation.
 Crohn's disease has been associated with microbial dysbiosis, particularly in pediatric patients.
 Using 16S rRNA sequencing data from the RISK cohort, we:

-- Implemented a hierarchical Dirichlet–Multinomial regression in Stan.
+- Implemented a hierarchical Dirichlet–Multinomial regression (which allows parameters vary with covariates in sampledata) in Stan.
 - Adjusted for covariates (diagnosis, age, sex) at the sample level.
 - Quantified differential abundance using posterior summaries.
 - Validated results using frequentist approaches.